 Grant decisions will be made in the Spring (early June ) and Fall (early November).

 If your grant interest aligns with our mission and key results areas, you should submit a one-page preliminary letter of inquiry to us.
-This letter must include your complete contact information, a brief description of your organization, a brief project description, the Ohio county served by the project and the amount to be requested.
+This letter must include your complete contact information, a brief description of your organization, a brief project description, your Employee Identification Number (EIN), the Ohio county served by the project and the amount to be requested.
 Omitting any of these items may cause a delay in considering your application.

 Please note: Inquiry letters must be submitted even if you have received a grant from us in the past.
 Letter of inquiry deadlines are May 1 (decision in fall) and November 1 (decision in spring).
 Letters can be submitted by mail (see address below) email firstname.lastname@example.org, or fax (330-655-1696).

 If we determine that the letter of inquiry aligns with our interest areas, the applicant will be notified by mail to submit a full proposal.
 The full proposal should contain the following information:

 A completed Grant Proposal Application Form (which can serve as your cover page) along with the following attachments:

 Budget for Current Fiscal Year